live News:

 Incidence of HIV

-Number of new HIV infections among uninfected populations expressed per 1,000 uninfected population in the year before the period. - Distinct values: 19 - Fill rate: 91% - Expressed in: per 1,000 uninfected population
+Number of new HIV infections among uninfected populations expressed per 1,000 uninfected population in the year before the period. - Distinct values: 20 - Fill rate: 100% - Expressed in: per 1,000 uninfected population

-Top regions by average incidence of HIV
+Top regions by total incidence of HIV

 Suicide mortality rate